whuhu/whuhu.github.io/index.md

 Learning by Doing.

 ### Education
-- M.Sc in Quantitive Economics, Wuhan University, 2021-2024
+- M.Sc in Quantitative Economics, Wuhan University, 2021-2024
 - B.A, B.Sc in Economics and Mathematics, Wuhan University, 2017-2021

 ### Research interests